strc12/Demo/README.md

 # Demo
-Updated Readme on DEmo file to show syncing!
+Updated Readme on Demo file to show syncing!